 Our Music Education faculty are experienced public school music educators and are committed to the professional development of our students.

 Shenandoah Conservatory’s prestigious faculty is dynamic, creative, and passionately committed to the highest levels of artistic excellence.
 A deeply caring community, they mentor students with a wealth of professional expertise, balancing rigorous expectations with compassion and wisdom.
 At Shenandoah, you will study with, and perform for, award-winning composers, Metropolitan Opera singers, Grammy Award winning conductors and international competition winners.
 You will learn from leading scholars in music and premiere works created by accomplished dance artists and cutting-edge directors.
 Shenandoah Conservatory’s faculty embodies the highest levels of professional accomplishment and the deepest commitment to furthering the artistic growth and creative aspirations of students in every discipline.

-Chair of Conservatory Academics Division; Professor, Music EducationFull Biography
+Director of Music Education; Professor, Music EducationFull Biography

 Application and Audition Information